Luisa3010/factfulness-update-2023/README.md

 ## Battle Deaths

 The last topic from factfulness I want to visit is the casualties from war.
-Here things do not look too good in recent years.
-There have been way more deaths from war
+Here, things do not look too good in recent years.
+Deaths from armed conflicts have been going up sharply recently.
+We can just hope that this is a historical hick-up, rather than a trend that will continue.

 ![battle deaths](battle_deaths/battle_deaths.png)